Training your dog to stay is easy, fun and very useful. Your pooch should know how to sit, down and stand before you teach him the stay command.

 Training your dog to stay is an ongoing exercise that you may have to practice in different places, with different people and with a variety of distraction.
-The more you practice it, the better you pet will respond.
+The more you practice, the better your pet will do.

-Find a quiet place and start training your dog to stay when he/she is tired (after a long walk).
+Find a quiet place and start training your dog to stay when he/she is relatively tired.

-This is one of those rare cases in which I will tell you that is it OK to start using the verbal commands "Stay" and "Free" from the beginning.
+This is one of those rare cases in which I will tell you it's OK to start using the verbal commands "Stay" and "Free" from the beginning.
 But, do not say the word STAY more than once!
 Otherwise your pet will learn that "stay" doesn't mean anything but "Stay..Stay...Stayyyy" means stay!

 Free: Your pet can now break the stay.
-You can use any other word you like (OK!, Release, Done!, etc.).
-Your hand signal can be moving both hands up and to the sides as in "all done" in sign language.
+You can use any other word you like (OK!, Release, Done!, etc. but pick one).
+For a hand signal you can move both hands up and to the sides as in "all done" in American sign language.

 You can move on to the next step when your dog can sit or down stay for up to 10 seconds (without breaking the stay) 8 out 10 times you practice!